 - 60g (4 tablespoons, ½ stick) soft butter

 - 50g (5 tablespoons) all-purpose flour

 - 60g (4 tablespoons, ½ stick) cold butter diced into cubes for frying

-- Heat the olive oil in a skillet and add the bacon or pancetta and cook until browned (you can drain rendered fat at this point).
-Add the hot chilli pepper or jalapeño and cook for one minute.
+- Cook the beans: Heat the olive oil in a skillet and add the bacon or pancetta and cook until browned (you can drain rendered fat at this point).
+Add the hot chilli pepper or jalapeño and garlic, and cook for one minute.
 Add the onion and cook five minutes, until soft, then add the brown sugar and continue cooking until it forms caramel.
 Add the dry sherry or cider vinegar to deglaze the pan.
 Add the Worcestershire sauce, then the passata and bring to the boil and simmer uncovered about 5 minutes.
 Finally add the baked beans and bring back to the boil and let simmer another 5 minutes until the beans absorb the flavour of the sauce.